floppino/shiny-octo-system/docs/notes.md

 Push model is 'imperative', here its disadvantages:
 - Credentials with write access and direct access to the cluster's API are needed.
-- Reproducing the cluster's state would required rerunning the whole workflow.
+- Reproducing the cluster's state would require rerunning the whole workflow.
 - Changes to the workflow's steps require detailed consideration and meticulous testing.

 Pull model is 'declarative', here its advantages:
-- __Repeatability__: Deployments are repeatability and environments are easy to recreate.
+- __Repeatability__: Deployments are repeatability, and environments are easy to recreate.
 - __Collaboration__: Changes are made through Pull Requests.
 - __Visibility__: Commit history shows how the desired state changed and why.
 - __Consistency__: Changes to the collective desired state of the cluster must first be integrated into the environment configuration repository.